Ramadan 101: Everything you need to know about a month of fasting, prayer and arguing about the moon

 Honestly?
 It's not the hunger or thirst, it's the tiredness.
 Stating you can eat before dawn isn't the full story.
 The morning prayer ends at dawn, and you've got to finish eating before morning prayer.
 So in reality, it means breakfast before 3.30am.

-Also, many Muslims go to the local mosque to partake in special late-night prayers during Ramadan, that finish after midnight.
+Also, many Muslims go to the local mosque to partake in special late-night prayers during Ramadan, that finish close to midnight.
 So you can imagine that the lack of sleep that this allows, allied to the fact that you're not eating or drinking is extremely energy-sapping.

 Wow.
 It's a pity Ramadan takes place in May.